pivotal/docs-platform-automation/docs/concepts/secrets-handling.md

 replaces the [credhub-interpolate][credhub-interpolate] task on Concourse versions 5.x+ and provides the following benefits:

-* Support for all native Concourse secrets stores including Credhub and Vault.
+* Support for all native Concourse secrets stores including CredHub and Vault.
-* Credhub credentials are no longer required by the task so they can be completely handled by concourse.
+* CredHub credentials are no longer required by the task so they can be completely handled by concourse.
 * Secrets are no longer written to disk which alleviates some security concerns.

 The [`prepare-tasks-with-secrets`][prepare-tasks-with-secrets] task can be used two ways: